How To Train A Parakeet | In 3 Simple Steps!

 The first step in how to train a parakeet is making sure that your bird is comfortable around humans.
 If your parakeet is hand-raised then this might already be the case.
 However, many birds (especially budgies) bought at pet stores will not be used to humans and can be extremely skittish.

-So how do you turn a scared and nervous parakeet into a happy, social bird?
-Everyone’s experience will vary and you need a good dose of patience, but you could try the following ‘schedule’:
+Everyone’s experience will vary and you need a good dose of patience, but you could try the following two-part approach:

-• Starting out: Don’t try to touch your new parakeet, give it some time to settle in.
+Don’t try to touch your new parakeet yet—give it some time to settle in.
 Spend plenty of time with it, though: sit with your bird, talk to it or even sing it some songs!
-Keep doing this until the bird seems okay with your presence (not positioning itself as far away as possible, not spooked by your every movement, etc.).

-• Once your parakeet seems comfortable, you can move on to trying to hand feed it.
+Once your parakeet seems comfortable, you can move on to trying to hand-feed it.
 Take its favorite treat and present it to the bird in your hand.
 Then wait.
-You might be there for ages and have to try multiple times, but most parakeets’ stomachs will eventually get the better of them!
+Don’t move towards your parakeet, but wait until it comes to you.

 Can you see how positive reinforcement comes into play in the steps above?
-You want your parakeet to associate your hands with positive events, like the appearance of yummy treats.
+You want your parakeet to associate your hands with positive events, like the appearance of treats.
 Negative events, like being forced into a corner so it has nowhere to go but your finger, will only give the opposite effect.

-Green and yellow budgie parakeet eating from human hand | How to train a parakeet
+Green and yellow budgie parakeet eating from human hand

 If your parakeet has started to accept food from your hands, congrats!
 That’s a big milestone.